 ENCOURAGEMENT FOR TEENS

-Teens Go Through a Lot Because of Peer Pressure!
+Teens Go Through Lots Of Stress Because Of Peer Pressure!

 Teens need encouragement just like anyone of us needs encouragement, and often even more than others!
 Although teens sometimes are not experienced enough to know how to encourage themselves or reach out for wise counsel.